 Jump to:Page Content

 This course builds on API-101 to develop microeconomic tools of analysis for policy problems through various policy applications.
 The course is broadly focused on evaluating the rationale for government intervention in the economy and evaluating the efficiency, incentive, and distributional effects of government policies.

-Part of a four course integrated cohort for MPP students interested in the Business and Government Policy (BGP) policy area of concentration.
-Students who enroll in API-102I must also enroll in API-202I and DPI-201I during the Spring 2014 semester.
-Participation in this experimental integrated cohort—which also features co-curricular experiences—is highly recommended for aspiring BGP concentrators.
+Part of a four course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
+Students who enroll in API-102I must also enroll in API-202I, DPI-101I, and IGA-100 during the spring semester.
+Participation in this experimental integrated cohort is required for prospective IGA concentrators.